 “No, I think it more likely that it is along the lines of something Miss Mai said to me: it’s possible someone put us on the prize list for privateers.
 And the Commander of the Grackle—with a privateer’s warrant from some powerful Authority in his fist—believes he is empowered to pursue us as a prize regardless of Authority borders.”

-“But surely whatever the warrant may say, other Authorities are not going to respect the rights of privateers to hunt us in their waters… seems like the Grackle is taking an awfully large risk.”
+“But surely whatever the warrant may say, other Authorities are not going to respect the rights of privateers to hunt us in their waters . . .
+Seems like the Grackle is taking an awfully large risk.”

 “I didn’t put much stock in the suggestion myself at the time, for exactly that reason.
 But Miss Mai believed it could be part of a bigger move—like some of the more powerful Authorities might want to antagonize smaller and weaker ones.
 She made it sound like it could be the first step towards much bigger shifts, like perhaps some kind of collusion among the more powerful Authorities.”